2021 World Series: Braves

 This was the start of three straight National League teams making the World Series with a sub-90 win total.
-The Phillies in 2022 and Diamondbacks in 2023 made it to the Fall Classic, but were defeated by an AL team.
+The Phillies in 2022 and Diamondbacks in 2023 made it to the Fall Classic, but were defeated by the Astros and Rangers, respectively.

 Freddie Freeman, who homered in the final two games of the 2021 World Series, would hit a home run in four consecutive games to start the 2024 World Series, breaking a record for most consecutive World Series home runs.
 By 2022, Freeman was on the Dodgers, after leaving Atlanta via free agency after 2021.

 Astros

 Following the conclusion of the season, the Astros lost five players to free agency: Carlos Correa to the Minnesota Twins, Zack Greinke to the Kansas City Royals, Marwin González to the New York Yankees, Kendall Graveman to the Chicago White Sox, and Brooks Raley to the Tampa Bay Rays.
 Justin Verlander was the lone free agent to re-sign with the Astros, returning on a two-year deal with a player option in the second year after missing all of the 2021 season.

 On August 2, 2022, the Astros traded starter Jake Odorizzi for Braves reliever Will Smith.
 Smith was the pitcher who recorded the last out of the World Series, making him the first pitcher ever to be traded the following season to the opposing team that he recorded the last out against.

 The Astros repeated as American League West champions in 2022, their sixth consecutive postseason appearance and fifth division title in six seasons.
 They swept the Seattle Mariners in the Division Series and the New York Yankees in the Championship Series to return to and win the World Series by beating the Philadelphia Phillies in six games.